Keep your exercise routine going without hurting your fertility.

 If you enjoy exercise and are trying to conceive, you don't necessarily have to stop.
 Above all, talk to your doctor about what makes the most sense for your body.

-1. Watch out for anemia.
+1. Watch for anemia.

-Blood is the essential substance of pregnancy, and as a woman, you use lots of the stuff—especially if you work out.
+Blood is the essential substance of pregnancy, and as a woman, you use lots of the stuff—especially if you exercise.
 Your muscles are fed by blood, and heavy exercise routines can deplete your body and leave you feeling exhausted.
 This, in turn, can result in poor egg health, which can then inhibit pregnancy.